 3. Key Skills: Projects or workshops that address areas where skills are seen as crucial to successful projects and/or gaps have been identified as an industry concern, such as programming, business development, real time game engine technical artists, interaction designers, creative directing, producing, UX Designer, Motion/Volumetric capture artists, or interactive writers.
 Projects that tackle more than one key skills role are welcome.

-- Applicants are encouraged to apply as a collaborative team from more than one Educational Institute, but there must be a lead institution that will contract with StoryFutures Academy who receive and administer the grant, including arrangement of any collaborative agreements or subcontracts as necessary (Note: while working across institutions is encouraged, in the present circumstances given Covid-19, this is not a condition);
+Applicants are encouraged to apply as a collaborative team from more than one Educational Institute, but there must be a lead institution that will contract with StoryFutures Academy who receive and administer the grant, including arrangement of any collaborative agreements or subcontract as necessary (Note: while working across institutions is encouraged, in the present circumstances given Covid-19, this is not a condition).

-DELIVERY of all project outputs - 11th December 2020
+Delivery of all project outputs – July 16th 2021

-A key output for each stream is the development and delivery of a range of teaching materials that can be used on future courses that integrate or establish immersive storytelling in the lead-applicant’s home institution and beyond.
+A key output is the development and delivery of a range of teaching materials that can be used on future courses that integrate institution and beyond.

 Note that in present circumstances, institutes need to be able to guarantee that their project is deliverable within government’s safe social distancing guidelines and, therefore, we are unable to fund live action projects on this call.

 - A summary of your plans for the next steps of the project, including detail of how, when and on which courses the learnings will be integrated

 - Participation of students in project or sample test group (min.
 12)

 - A Learning Log summarising the outcomes of the project, detailing key lessons learned.
 This should include a summary of the results of any creative, technical or audience/trainer testing that has been carried out.
 A template will be provided.

 - Sample course materials that show how your training or researching initiative can be taught more widely